Zännäb (Aläqa)

 1876: King Menelik ordered Zännäb to translate the Books of Joshua, Judges, Ruth, and Samuel.
 A copy was prepared to be sent to Krapf for revision after the Hebrew source.

 Aläqa Zännäb passed away in October 1876.
-Maier wrote that Greiner took care of Zännäb’s posthumous manuscripts (Arén, Pioneers, p.
+Maier wrote that Greiner took Zännäb’s manuscripts (Arén, Pioneers, p.
 448).
-It appears these manuscripts did not reach Europe.
+It appears that Zännäb’s manuscripts did not reach Europe.

-• Greiner and his assistant translated the prophetical books of the Old Testament.
-It is therefore likely that Zännäb had not translated this part of the Old Testament.
+• Greiner’s “assistant”, Yooseef Gaaluu, translated the prophetical books of the Old Testament.
+It is, therefore, likely that Zännäb had not translated this part of the Old Testament.
 Greiner’s manuscripts were stolen at Tadjoura on his way to Europe in 1886.

 Further reading